The probability that $x$ and $y$ commute in a compact group

-We propose a proof based, in the end, on this formula, but we shall have to draw from different branches of group theory such as the theory of compact groups and transformation groups, Lie groups, and FC-groups.
+In our proofs, we shall have to draw from different branches of group theory such as the theory of compact groups, integration on compact spaces and groups, transformation groups, representation theory, and FC-groups.